m2ux/pc-cardano-node/README.md

 ### Usage

-#### Setup Cardano Node
+#### Pre-amble
-1, The repo should be checked out and all contained submodules initialised as follows:
+The repo should be checked out and all contained submodules initialised as follows:

 ```git clone https://github.com/m2ux/pc-cardano-node && git submodule init```